 - Members who have been expelled or otherwise sanctioned under this Code of Conduct shall have no claim against NDNA (whether in contract or in tort, including negligence) in the absence of manifest error on the part of NDNA in applying this Code of Conduct to the case in question.

-- Any NDNA member may bring a complaint against an NDNA member who they believe to be in breach of the Code of Conduct
+- Any NDNA member may bring a complaint against an NDNA member who they believe to be in breach of this Code of Conduct

-- Complaints must be sent confidentially in writing to the National Membership Manager and include full details and evidence of the alleged breach of the Code of Conduct
+- Complaints must be sent confidentially in writing to the National Membership Manager and include full details and evidence of the alleged breach of this Code of Conduct

-- Provided the complaint does fall within the scope of this Code, the National Membership Manager will send details of the complaint to the defendant and invite him or her to respond in writing
+- Provided the complaint does fall within the scope of this Code of Conduct, the National Membership Manager will send details of the complaint to the defendant and invite him or her to respond in writing within 10 working days

 - A meeting of the Code of Conduct Committee will take place.
 The evidence from both the complainant and defendant will be examined and both parties will be invited to attend in person according to the Committee procedure below

-- The Code of Conduct Committee may dismiss the complaint on the basis of either not being relevant to the Code of Conduct or lack of evidence, or may uphold or partially uphold the complaint and sanction the defendant
+- The Code of Conduct Committee may dismiss the complaint or may uphold or partially uphold the complaint and sanction the defendant

 - If the defendant does not agree with the decision of the Committee, they may appeal within 10 working days to the Strategic Board by letter to the Chair of Trustees stating the reasons for appeal and providing relevant evidence